 Turmeric contains a polyphenol called curcumin.
 Curcumin has been shown to provide many health benefits.
 Firstly, it aids in reducing the effects that stress and anxiety have on your body.

 According to LifeExtension.com curcumin can also reverse harmful brain changes that are caused by stressful events.
 Now that’s some good stuff!!

 - Cook with it.
 Make some Indian inspired dishes, or just add it to a stir fry.

 - Make this wonderful golden milk drink.

 It’s all about the vitamin C when it comes to blueberries.
-In case you didn’t know – Vitamin C helps with anxiety and depression relief!
+And above all, it’s important to note that Vitamin C helps with anxiety and depression relief!
 Pretty cool right?

 TIPS FOR BLUEBERRIES: